 There has been innovation at FDA not only in the participatory procedures established for guidance, but also in the elevation of guidance as a means of general policymaking.
 FDA does operate under statutory requirements to use legislative rulemaking on certain specified matters, and there are examples of the agency voluntarily carrying out legislative rulemakings even outside such statutory mandates.
 But for the mine run of policymaking, it is a widespread view among FDA specialists outside the agency that guidance has now eclipsed legislative rulemaking as the dominant approach (though this view is contested from within FDA itself).
-Nowadays, wrote food and drug scholar Lars Noah in 2014, the seems, legislative rulemaking at FDA only happens when Congress insists on that course of action.
+Nowadays, wrote food and drug scholar Lars Noah in 2014, it seems, legislative rulemaking at FDA] only happens when Congress insists on that course of action.
 A former senior FDA official stated outright that FDA only does legislative rulemaking when there is a specific statutory requirement to do so or when the agency is amending a preexisting legislative rule.
 Advocates at Public Citizen Health Research Group said they now assumed that guidance, not legislative rulemaking, was how FDA would address any "major" issue.
 A congressional staffer said FDA, as between guidance and legislative rulemaking, now generally did everything by guidance unless a statute forced it to proceed by legislative rulemaking.

 Consistent with this, the agency is said to use guidance more expansively than other agencies.
 This point was made by several practitioners who each deal intensively with both FDA and CMS.
-A law firm partner who works frequently with the two agencies explained how they differed.
-According to him, FDA had well-established procedures for notice and comment on
+A law firm partner who works frequently with the two agencies explained how they